 Side effects from a chemical peel are few and far between, but may include:

 - Crusting of the skin

 - Redness (it should be noted that some redness is expected after a chemical peel)

 - Scarring of the skin

 - Pigmentation changes

 Ready to rejuvenate your skin with a chemical peel?
-Book an appointment now with one or our skilled cosmetic dermatologists or physician assistants.
+Call Schweiger Dermatology Group at (844) DERM-DOC to schedule your consultation with one of our skilled cosmetic dermatologists or physician assistants.

 To find a location near you, check out our location pages.
 We look forward to working together to find the best treatment for your skin!